ARTICLE I: PRINCIPAL OFFICE AND REGISTERED AGENT

 ARTICLE II: MISSION AND PURPOSES

 AHP is an international Association dedicated to the advancement of health care institutions and organizations through philanthropy.
+AHP's mission is to inspire, educate and serve those transforming health care through philanthropy.
 It does this by:

 (a) Enhancing the effective performance and professionalism of its members.